 How to Verify the Accuracy of Pressure Gauge After Adjustment?

-In every adjustment or calibration that we performed, we need to verify if the readings are within the pressure gauge acceptable range, tolerance or acceptance criteria.
+In every adjustment or calibration that we perform, we need to verify if the readings are within the pressure gauge’s acceptable range, tolerance, or acceptance criteria.

-Before performing the adjustments, it is important that you should consider what tolerance you should follow.
+Before performing the adjustments, you must consider what tolerance you should follow.

-The tolerance or acceptance criteria is based on:
+The tolerance or acceptance criteria are based on:

 1. manufacturer specification;